DinoChiesa/get-gcp-id-token/README.md

 find someone who has Editor or Owner role in your GCP project to grant to you, the "serviceAccountUser" role on that particular service account.

-By The Way this also applies to the case where
+By the way, this also applies to the case where
 - an app has an access token for a Service Account
 - the app wants to get an ID token for the same Service Account.